 - Systemic: respiratory/metabolic acidosis, apnoea, hypotension, decreasing urine output, leukopenia, disseminated intravascular coagulation (DIC).

 - GIT: spreading oedema, erythema, induration of the abdomen.

 - AXR: prominent ascites ± persistent sentinel loop, no perforation.

 - Systemic: deteriorating vital signs, shock, electrolyte imbalance.

 - Nil by mouth to rest the bowel.

 - Nasogastric or orogastric tube to decompress the bowel with low intermittent orogastric suction.

-- Intravenous (IV) fluids, total parenteral nutrition (TPN) and IV antibiotics for 10-14 days:
+- Intravenous (IV) fluids, total parenteral nutrition (TPN) and triple IV antibiotics for 10-14 days according to local guidance.